Mario Gómez: UEFA Euro 2012

 Despite being second choice, behind Miroslav Klose, for centre-forward during Germany's qualification for Euro 2012, Gómez played regularly and contributed goals against every opponent of that campaign: Kazakhstan, Austria, Azerbaijan, Turkey and Belgium.
 This included two goals against Austria in Germany's 2–1 away win in the Ernst-Happel-Stadion, scoring into the very same goal in which he had been unable to score four years earlier during Euro 2008.
 In a gesture of relief, he kissed the goalpost after he scored the first goal.

-Prior to Euro 2012, Gómez captained Germany for the first time in a 3–3 draw against Ukraine in the first match at the renovated Olympic Stadion of Kiev.
+Prior to Euro 2012, Gómez captained Germany for the first time in a 3–3 draw against Ukraine in the first match at the renovated Olympic Stadion of Kyiv.
 It was his 50th international cap, and aged 26, he was Germany's oldest player in the starting lineup.

 Gómez scored the only goal against Portugal in their first group match at Euro 2012, securing a 1–0 win for Germany.
 He then scored twice against the Netherlands in Germany's second Group B match, making it three goals in two matches.
 Gómez finished as second-best scorer of the tournament, behind Spain's Fernando Torres.
 Both had three goals and one assist; however, Torres became top scorer of the tournament because he had played fewer minutes than Gómez.

 2014 FIFA World Cup

-After missing the majority of the 2013–14 season with a knee injury, Gómez was not included in Joachim Löw's squad for the 2014 World Cup.
+After missing the majority of the 2013–14 season with a knee injury, Gómez was not included in Joachim Löw's squad for the 2014 World Cup which Germany went on to win.